 Ranges can also be split manually using the +SPLIT AT+ clause of the +ALTER TABLE+ and +ALTER INDEX_ statements.

-Ranges can be merged if they fall below a size threshold (which parameter?) or can be merged manually using the +UNSPLIT AT+ clause of the +ALTER TABLE+ and +ALTER INDEX_ statements.
-14
+Figure 14 illustrates a basic range split when an insert causes a range to exceed the 512MB threshold.
+Two ranges are created as a consequence.

 Figure 14 Range Splits

-Geo-partitioning
+Multi-region distribution

 Geo-partitioning is a special feature of CockroachDB Enterprise that allows data to be located within a specific geographic region.
 This might be desirable from a performance point of view – reducing latencies for queries from a region about that region – or from a data sovereignty perspective – keeping data within a specific geographic region for legal or regulatory reasons.

-Geo-partitioning can be applied to all replicas for a table or for leaseholders only.

-With geo-distributed Replicas, the table is partitioned by the first column in its composite Primary Key.
-Nodes in the cluster are associated with regions corresponding to that first column.
-All ranges for that region – including replica ranges - are located within the nodes corresponding to the region.

-With geo-partitioned leaseholders, only the leaseholders are pinned to the regions with replicas free to be placed in other regions.
-This topology pattern is more resilient than the geo-distributed replica topology but may reduce throughput since replication will have to span wider geographic distances.

-(Internals?
-Are the partitions separate tables from the point of view of the distribution layer?)Replication layer
+CockroachDB supports a multi-region configuration that controls how data should be distributed across regions.
+The following core concepts are relevant:

+Cluster Regions are geographic regions that a user specifies at node start time.

+Regions may have multiple zones

+Databases within the cluster are assigned to one or more regions: one of these regions is the primary region.

+Tables within a database may have specific locality rules (global, regional by table, regional by row), which determine how its data will be distributed across zones.

+Survival Goals dictate how many simultaneous failures a database can survive.

+With the zone-level survival goal, the database will remain fully available for reads and writes, even if a zone goes down.
+However, the database may not remain fully available if multiple zones fail in the same region.
+Surviving zone failures is the default setting for multi-region databases.

+The region-level survival goal has the property that the database will remain fully available for reads and writes, even if an entire region goes down.
+This, of course, means that copies of data will need to be maintained in other regions, magnifying write time.

+By default, all tables in a multi-region database are regional tables -- that is, CockroachDB optimizes access to the table's data from a single region (by default, the database's primary region).

+Regional by row tables provide low-latency reads and writes for one or more rows of a table from a single region.
+Different rows in the table can be optimized for access from different regions.

+Global tables are optimized for low-latency reads from all regions.

+Replication layer

 High availability requires that data not be lost or made unavailable should a node fail.
-This of course requires that multiple copies of data be maintained.
+This, of course, requires that multiple copies of data be maintained.

 The two most commonly used high availability designs are:

 Active-passive, in which a single node is a "master" or "active" node whose changes are propagated to passive "secondary" or "slave" nodes.

-Active-active in which all node run identical services.
-Typically active-active database systems are of the eventually consistent variety.
+Active-active in which all nodes run identical services.
+Typically, active-active database systems are of the eventually consistent variety.
 Since there is no "master", conflicting updates can be processed by different nodes.
 These will need to be resolved, possibly by discarding one of the conflicting updates.

 CockroachDB implements a distributed consensus mechanism that is called Multi-active.
-Like Active-active, all replicas can handle traffic, but for an update to be accepted it must be confirmed by a majority of replicas.
+Like Active-active, all replicas can handle traffic, but for an update to be accepted, it must be confirmed by a majority of replicas.

-This architecture ensures that there is no data loss in the event of node failure, and the system remains available providing at least a majority of nodes remain active.
+This architecture ensures that there is no data loss in the event of a node failure, and the system remains available, providing at least a majority of nodes remain active.

 CockroachDB implements replication at the range level: each range is replicated independently of other ranges.
-At any given moment a single node is responsible for changes to a single node, but there is no overall master within the cluster.
+At any given moment, a single node is responsible for changes to a single node, but there is no overall master within the cluster.

-There must be a distributed consensus mechanism that ensures that these multiple copies of data are correctly synchronized.

 Raft